 Note: Throttle reversing is often times unnecessary on electric models, as issues with the throttle can usually be solved by reprogramming the speed control and/or verifying that the motor is wired correctly.
 Before attempting to reverse the throttle channel using the procedure below, you should first recalibrate the speed control.
-Refer to "XL-2.5 Setup Programming" on page 18.
+Refer to "XL-2.5 Setup Programming" on page 16.

 - 1. Press and hold the SET button on the transmitter for two seconds.
 The status LED will flash green. - 2.
-Move and hold the throttle trigger to the full forward or full brake position (it does not matter which position you choose).
+Move and hold the throttle trigger to the full forward or full brake position (it does not matter which position you choose). - 3.
+While holding the throttle trigger in position, press the SET button to reverse the channel. - 4.
+The channel is now reversed.
+Recalibrate the speed control and then confirm correct servo operation before running your model.